shakacode/react_on_rails/README.md

 React on Rails integrates Rails with (server rendering of) Facebook's [React](https://github.com/facebook/react) front-end framework.

-This project is sponsored by the [ShakaCode](https://www.shakacode.com).
+This project is sponsored by the software consulting firm [ShakaCode](https://www.shakacode.com).
 We focus on React front-ends, often with Ruby on Rails or Gatsby.
 The best way to see what we do is to see the details of [our recent work](https://www.shakacode.com/recent-work).

 Interested in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable with server side rendering?
 We just did this for Popmenu, [lowering Heroku costs 20-25% while getting a 73% decrease in average response times](https://www.shakacode.com/recent-work/popmenu/).